karlospn/dotnet-httpclient-basic-usage-scenarios/README.md

     }
 }
 ```

-## Pros & cons of this scenario
+## Pros & cons from this scenario

 ### Pros
 - None

 ### Cons
-- A new ``HttpClient`` is being created everytime a new request comes in, which means that the application has a unnecessary overhead from establishing a new TCP connection every single time.
+- A new ``HttpClient`` is being created every time a new request comes in, which means that the application has an unnecessary overhead from establishing a new TCP connection for every single request.
-- If the app is under heavy load this approach can lead to an accumulation of established TCP connections or TCP connections in a ``TIME_WAIT`` state, which can cause a port exhaustion problem.
+- If the app is under heavy load this approach can lead to an accumulation of TCP connections on a ``ESTABLISHED`` state or in a ``TIME_WAIT`` state, which can cause a port exhaustion problem.

 # **Scenario 2: Create a new HttpClient for every incoming request and dispose of it after use**

-- A new ``HttpClient`` is instantiated everytime a new request comes in.
+- A new ``HttpClient`` is instantiated every time a new request comes in.
 - The ``HttpClient`` is disposed right after being used.

 ```csharp